|Mercy Animal Hospital

 Atopy, or Atopic Dermatitis

 There is only one good thing about cortisone.
 It really, really works.
 Unfortunately, there are several bad things about cortisone.
 It can have nasty side effects and is not a good choice for long term therapy.
 If your dog flares up for 3 weeks in September each year, fine- use cortisone.
-It is not dangerous for this use- if a child gets poison ivy they go on prednisone.
+It is not dangerous for this use- for example if a child gets poison ivy they go on prednisone.
 However, if your dog itches from August until November, being on cortisone for a third of the year is a bad plan.
-Generally speaking spring allergies are short term- trees pollinate like crazy, but each for only a short period, (think of apple or pear trees,) so cortisone treatment is feasible while fall allergies are long term, as the weeds pollinate from August until November.
+Generally speaking spring allergies are short term- trees pollinate like crazy, but each for only a short period, (think of apple or pear trees), so cortisone treatment is feasible while fall allergies are long term, as the weeds pollinate from August until November.
+Now that we have other effective choices with less side effects, cortisone has become a more of a 'niche' option- extremely useful in certain especially extreme, acute, or refractory cases, but rarely a first 'go-to'.

 These are pretty much the opposite of cortisone.
-They are nice and safe, they just don't work as well as we would like.
-In my opinion (and the opinion of most, including the most popular veterinary drug handbook), Benadryl is simply useless for atopy.
+They are nice and safe, they just don't work well as we would like.
+In my opinion (and the opinion of most, including the most popular veterinary drug handbook) Benadryl is simply useless for atopy.
 (The handbook, under dosing, says 'effectiveness is questionable but may be tried'.
-Translation - 'It doesn't work, but since we know you are going to use it anyway, here is the dose.')
-Benadryl is a fine drug for bee stings, hives, vaccine reactions etc., but not for atopy.
-Other antihistamines, like loratadine, clemastine, and hydroxyzine (Claritin, Taoist D, and Ataraz respectively,) are more effective, but still far less effective than cortisone.
+Translation - 'It doesn't work, but since we know you are going to use it anyway, here is the dose').
+Benadryl is a fine drug for bee stings, hives, vaccine reactions, etc. but not for atopy.
+Other antihistamines, like loratadine, clementine, and hydroxyzine (Claritin, Taoist D, and Atarax respectively), are more effective and can be an easy, safe alternative for mild cases, but still fare less effective than cortisone.

-4) Apoquel - (oclacitinib) A relatively new drug that appears to be quite safe with limited side effects and good effectiveness.
-Apoquel has an interesting history - it came out about four years ago, worked like a miracle drug, and was so popular that it quickly became back ordered so that only the dermatologists could get it.
-It reappeared more recently and did not seem to be quite so effective, but most of our clients are very pleased with it.
-It is probably our first line 'go to' drug at this time.
+A relatively new drug that appears to be quite safe with limited side effects and good effectiveness.
+Apoquel has an interesting history- it came out about six years ago, worked like a miracle drug, and was so popular that it quickly became back ordered so that only the dermatologists could get it.
+It reappeared two years later.
+Most of our clients are very pleased with it.
+It is probably our first line initial drug at this time.
+However, it can get expensive for long term maintenance.

-These 'fish oil' capsules are a useful coat conditioner and have a mild anti-inflammatory effect, which is increased in mega-doses.
-They do not seem to do much for atopy by themselves, but can be useful in reducing the need for the 'direct acting' medications listed above.
-They also build up the 'lipid barrier', a subcutaneous layer that serves to keep out the allergens attempting to penetrate the skin.
+These 'fish oil' capsules are a useful coat conditioner and have a midland-inflammatory effect, which is increased in mega-doses.
+They do not seem to do much for the atopy by themselves, but can useful in reducing the need for the 'direct acting' medications listed above.
+They also build up the 'lipid barrier', a subcutaneous layer that serves to copout all the allergens attempting to penetrate the skin.
 Generally a useful adjunct of a 'do no harm, probably do some good' sort of thing.

-Allergy testing followed by using 'allergy shots' to make the allergic reaction less severe is another course of action.
+Allergy testing followed by using 'allergy shots' to make the allergic reaction less sever is another course action.
 The old injections have been replaced by oral medications simply put under the tongue with a syringe.
-Desensitization works best targeting a limited number of allergens.
-So it might be good choice, for example, when testing shows a severe reaction to dust mites, and very little to anything else.
-Dermatologists routinely use this method - to be honest the results which we have seen have not been particularly impressive, but it does have its place in the arsenal for certain cases and is worth discussing.
+Desensitization works best at targeting a limited number of allergens.
+So it might good choice, for example, when testing shows a severe reaction to dust mites, and very little to anything else.
+Dermatologists routinely use this method - tone honest the results which we have seen have not been particularly impressive, but it does have its place in the arsenal for certain cases and is worth discussing.

-This, then constitutes our approach to, and our options for, dealing with atopy in the dog.
-The key thing to remember is that, even if we see a dozen cases of atopy in a day, each is different and the treatment can not be 'cookbooked' to a one size fits all.
+This, then constitutes our approach to, and our options for dealing with atopy in the dog.
+The key thing to remember is that even if we see a dozen cases of atopy in a day, each is different and the treatment can not be 'cookbook' to a one size fits all.
 The otherwise healthy dog who erupts into a firestorm of itching for three weeks each September is very different from a dog with health problems who gets 'a little itchy' on and off for about half the year.
-Your patients individual needs and choices should be discussed with your veterinarian.
+Your patient's individual needs and choices should be discussed with your veterinarian.